postgresml/pgcat/README.md

 ### Load balancing of read queries
 All queries are load balanced against the configured servers using either the random or least open connections algorithms.
 The most straight forward configuration example would be to put this pooler in front of several replicas and let it load balance all queries.

 If the configuration includes a primary and replicas, the queries can be separated with the built-in query parser.
-The query parser will interpret the query and route all `SELECT` queries to a replica, while all other queries including explicit transactions will be routed to the primary.
+The query parser, implemented with the `sqlparser` crate, will interpret the query and route all `SELECT` queries to a replica, while all other queries including explicit transactions will be routed to the primary.

 #### Query parser
 The query parser will do its best to determine where the query should go, but sometimes that's not possible.
 In that case, the client can select which server it wants using this custom SQL syntax: